niblyx-malnus/goals/doc/pokes.md

 `rec` is a flag.
 If rec is true, the chief will recursively be replaced on all goal descendents.
 If rec is false only the current goals chief will be replaced.

-`lus` is a set of ships to add to the goal's spawn set.
-Ships with spawn privileges on a goal can spawn new goals under that goal on which they become the chief.

-`hep` is a set of ships to remove from the goal's spawn set.
-Ships with spawn privileges on a goal can spawn new goals under that goal on which they become the chief.
+`spawn` is a new set of ships to replace the goal's spawn set.

 ### Noun
 ```